How to Take Product Photos for Amazon: The Complete 2026 Guide

 Option 2: Product photography tools

-Upload a single product photo and get a complete 7-image set generated automatically — clean mains, lifestyle scenes, infographics, detail shots, and comparisons.
+Upload a single product photo and generate every image type automatically.
+Clean mains, lifestyle scenes, infographics, detail shots, comparisons, and more.

-Cost: From $14 per product Quality: Studio-quality across all image types Time: Under 15 minutes per product
+Cost: Plans from €39/month (3 products, unlimited revisions) Quality: Studio-quality across all image types Time: Under 15 minutes per product

 Option 3: Professional photographer